Throwing Spaghetti at the Wall: Why ‘Agile Marketing’ Won’t Build Your Brand

 Testing and experimentation are hallmark values at Altitude.

-But there are some things – your brand and foundation – to which these principles shouldn’t apply.
+But there are some things – your brand and foundation – to which “agile marketing” principles shouldn’t apply.
 And, where being agile in marketing can reap great benefits, the benefits won’t be gained until certain things are in place.

 To put it another way, agile marketing – without thought given to an overarching strategy – is like throwing spaghetti at the wall to see what sticks.
 You’re getting stuff out there, but you’re not thinking about the audience.
 You’re making rash decisions about tactics without thoughtfully examining what may or may not be working.
 You’re changing things up for the sake of changing things up.
 It doesn’t work.
 And it’s rarely sustainable.